qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 ## Portal Targeted Commands
-Not only the ones with OP permission, but any creative mode players can also use the portal targeted commands.
+Not only the ones with level 2 permission, but creative mode players can also use the portal targeted commands.

 The portal targeted commands all targets to one portal entity.
 If the command sender is a player, it targets the portal that the player is looking at.
 If the command sender is a portal entity, the command will target that portal entity.